Hi! My name is Junhyoung Chung.

 - Establishing theoretical guarantees for reliable machine learning systems.

 My research initially focused on probabilistic graphical models, specifically designing consistent structure learning algorithms in the presence of measurement error.
-Recently, I have expanded my interest to optimal transport, working on Fused Operator Optimal Transport (FOOT) to robustly align non-Euclidean data structures.
+Recently, I have expanded my interest to optimal transport to robustly align non-Euclidean data structures.
 I have also carried out applied research introducing statistical models tailored to real-world problem solving.

 News